Ankaforce 3 min read

 Hidden costs that aren't in the sticker

-• First-year replacements: budget 3–5% for cosmetic defects and minor breakages
+• First-year replacement budget for cosmetic defects and minor breakages

 For a 400–600 sqm commercial gym opening in 4–8 weeks:

-1. Get a direct-from-factory quote from a Turkish or Polish supplier (no MOQ, 3–5 week lead time)
+1. Get a direct-from-factory quote from a Turkish or Polish supplier — no MOQ, 3–5 week lead time, CIF to your city.

-3. Compare landed cost, not sticker cost — include freight, customs, insurance
+3. Compare landed cost, not sticker cost — include freight, customs, insurance, and the cost of any stockouts on opening day.

-4. Request samples of 2–3 key SKUs before placing the full order
+4. Request samples of 2–3 key SKUs before placing the full order.
+Touch the rubber, check the tolerance on a trusted scale, drop-test a bumper.

 Interested in our products?